gtroch95/Discogs-pop-API/README.md

 I fetched data from the Discogs API using Discogs’ proprietary client, **discogs_client**.
 Because the API’s request limits and automatic pagination made it near-impossible to get bulk data on all pop releases, I opted to separate my requests into manageable chunks, those being six sub-genres that I felt encompassed most pop music on Discogs: alt-pop, indie pop, synth-pop, dance-pop, europop, and ballad.
 Additionally, dividing up the requests was beneficial in refining the data, as the definition of "pop" can be quite broad, which is especially evident in the community cataloging practiced on Discogs.

 I created a workflow to reuse for each year from 2015 to 2025 to fetch this data on the six subgenres. **Pandas** was utilized to create data frames for each subgenre, as well as to merge these data frames into one with concat().
 These merged dataframes were then saved as separate CSVs, one for each year, and those CSVs were merged, again using concat(). **OpenRefine** was used to clean the data's formatting and remove duplicate rows.
-From the cleaned CSVs, I again used **Pandas** to create separate data frames for visualization with **MatLibPlot** and **Seaborn**.
+From the cleaned CSVs, I again used **Pandas** to create separate data frames based on format and label type for visualization with **MatLibPlot** and **Seaborn**.
+Prior to visualizing the data, the label type dataframes were saved as CSVs and cleaned further in OpenRefine.

 ## Further Uses: